DisCoRail 2019 is a satellite workshop of DisCoTec 2019, held on June 17, 2019 in Lyngby, Denmark.

 The increasing importance of communication makes sources of uncertainty to be increasingly present in a railway control system: safety in presence of distribution, mobility, uncertainty is currently one of the research challenges in the domain.
 Cybersecurity is also another main issue induced by communication-based control schemes.

 The workshop intends to discuss these topics with experts from industry and academia that have addressed these aspects in research and development projects.
-The workshop will feature 20’-30’ minutes presentations of this kind (see preliminary program below), as well as a final discussion.
+The workshop will feature regular presentations and short 5’ pitches (see the program in the main conference program page, and the abstracts page ), as well as a final discussion.

 We are currently studying the possibility to publish post-proceedings of the workshop as a special issue of a scientific journal or in a volume of Springer Lecture Notes in Computer Science.